 The bitstream that will integrate:

-Nostrum: NoC Interface for each mMicro blaze and each core of the ARM and the network interconnection.
+Nostrum: NoC Interface for each Micro blaze and each core of the ARM and the network interconnection.

 Two Microblazes.

 The boot to launch all the required elements in the ZYNQ platform.

 Everything will be integrated into a SD image that could be loaded into a SD card and put easily running into a ZC702/ZC706 board.
 Take into account that ZC706 and ZC702 ARM applications will be slightly different because the inputs/outputs (button and led) are mapped differently.